ZYONGE/DatabaseDesign_TermProject/README.md

 This repository contains the MySQL 8.0 relational database design and implementation for a **public bicycle rental service in Siheung City (시흥시)**, Gyeonggi Province.

-The system models the full service lifecycle — from member registration and bicycle rental to payment processing, mileage management, incident reporting, and bicycle retrieval — using **14 normalized entities**.
+The system models the full service lifecycle — from member registration and bicycle rental to incident reporting and bicycle retrieval — using **12 normalized entities**.

 ---